-When working in EPPI-Reviewer 4, all data you enter are quietly sent to our servers and committed to our central databases in a quasi-real-time manner.
+When working in EPPI-Reviewer, all data you enter are quietly sent to our servers and committed to our central databases in a quasi-real-time manner.
 Should you lose your connection to the server a notification will appear at the bottom of the screen.
-This makes it virtually impossible to lose hours of work because of a sudden failure: within EPPI-Reviewer 4 a power-surge or a Windows crash should never result in a catastrophic data loss.
+This makes it virtually impossible to lose hours of work because of a sudden failure: any kind of Windows crash should never result in a catastrophic data loss.

-Our servers are built, maintained and protected according to the best industry-standards and EPPI-Reviewer 4 central databases are configured in such a way that all data-changes are logged, giving us the possibility to restore data from virtually any point back in time.
-This information is backed up daily and the backup tapes are locked away in a fire-resistant safe.
-One backup tape from the previous week is also moved off-site as an additional protection against catastrophic events.
+Our servers are built, maintained and protected according to the best industry-standards (see below for hosting details) and EPPI-Reviewer central databases are configured in such a way that all data-changes are logged, giving us the ability to restore data from virtually any point back in time.
+This information is backed up daily.
 This provides the best possible protection against hardware or software failures on our side.
-Additionally, if you delete or modify some data by mistake, we will be able to use our backup facilities to recover your data for a fee (please note that backup tapes are not kept forever; we re-use them following typical weekly and monthly cycles).
+Additionally, if you delete or modify some data by mistake, we will be able to use our backup facilities to recover your data for a fee (please note that backups are not kept forever).

 To prevent accidental deletions and similar user-driven problems, we take special care in designing the user interface: we try our best to make it clear when an operation is not undoable and when it has the potential to delete or hide some data permanently.
 Specific “are you sure?” confirmation dialogs are used whenever possible and our design follows standard ergonomics principles to prevent accidental and destructive mouse clicks.